-- If you're using a third party identity provider to authenticate, you must configure the Zendesk app with the identity provider.
+- If you're using a third-party identity provider to authenticate, you must configure the Zendesk app with the identity provider.

-Social and business account single sign-on
+Social and business account SSO

-Social and business account single sign-on are additional sign-in options you can provide for your users' convenience.
-You can make these logins available on your Help Center sign-in page, so users can either authenticate with their Zendesk Support account or a social or business account.
+Social and business account SSO are additional sign-in options you can provide for your users' convenience.
+You can make these logins available on your Help Center sign-in page, so users can authenticate with their Zendesk Support account or a social or business account.
 Team members can only use business accounts to authenticate, but end users can authenticate with both.

 - Google: The Google sign-in supports both Gmail and Google Apps.
 The Federated Login Service is disabled by default for Google Apps Business and Education accounts.
 The domain admin can enable it from the Control Panel at http://www.google.com/a/cpanel/yourdomain/SetupIdp, where yourdomain is replaced with your domain.
-Business account authentication supports two-factor authentication is enabled by the user or for the Google Apps domain (Google Authenticator).
+Business account authentication supports two-factor authentication enabled by the user or for the Google Apps domain (Google Authenticator).

-About enterprise single sign-on
+About enterprise SSO

 - Users navigate to a Zendesk page or subdomain.

-- If not already authenticated, users are redirected to your corporate server or third party identity provider login page, depending on the enterprise SSO option you selected.
+- If not already authenticated, users are redirected to your corporate server or third-party identity provider login page, depending on the enterprise SSO option you selected.